 What Forgiveness is not: Truth For the Offended Party.

 - Forgiveness is not primarily about others.
 It’s about you.
 Only you can assess the damage and determine whether to overlook the offense or confront the issue.
 We can give slack on minor offenses, especially when the harm is unintentional and infrequent.

 2. Forgiveness does not mean we have to accept a person’s continued presence in our lives.
 Acceptance or exclusion of an individual is a choice left to the offended party and no one else.

 3. Forgiveness does not mean we have to become a punching bag for someone else.
-Turning the other cheek does not mean that we put ourselves in the path of intentional danger.
+Likewise, turning the other cheek does not mean that we put ourselves in the path of intentional danger.

-4. Forgiveness does not mean a person is not allowed to experience or express righteous anger.
-Often anger needs to be vented before a person can grieve over the offense and move to a place of healing and forgiveness.
+4. Forgiveness does not mean a person cannot experience or express righteous anger.
+However, often anger needs to be vented before a person can grieve over the offense and move to a place of healing and forgiveness.

 5. Forgiveness does not mean pretending we were not hurt or minimizing the damage done by the offending party.